toddaustin07/edgebridge/README.md

 The driver will then proceed to send a short message to the edgebridge server at the interval you specified, and show either 'online' or 'offline' on the device Controls screen.
 You can create an automation routine to notify yourself when the status goes to 'offline'

 Note that in order to avoid false alarms, if edgebridge does not respond to a ping, the ping will be retried two more times at 5 second intervals before status is changed to 'offline'.

+It is possible that certain scenarios may cause false offline alerts when edgebridge is super-busy with numerous requests.
+This can occur, for example, when the hub reboots for whatever reason and all devices are initialiing at once.
+If you have numerous devices that use edgebridge, they can temporarily make it too busy to respond to 'are-you-alive' requests and therefore cause the monitoring device to temporarily show offline.
+However this should clear in 30 seconds or so.

 ## Getting everything else up and running - Overview
 Now that you have the edgebridge server up and running and listening for something to do, what you need to do next will depend on how you are going to use it: forward HTTP requests FROM an Edge driver to outside your LAN and/or facilitate a device or application on your LAN in sending requests TO an Edge driver.
 Edgebridge can perform either or both functions.